CORNWALL - ENGLANDS FAR SOUTH WEST PENINSULA

-Cornwall Walking Holidays
+Cornwall Walking Tours

 Phenomenal walking holidays around Cornwall’s dramatic coastline, moors and countryside personally guided by highly experienced knowledgeable and amiable local guide, Martin Hunt.

-Cornwall is also renowned for its bird life and sub tropical gardens, all of European and International importance.
-We often drop down to remote coves and beaches at lunchtime – where you may like to take a refreshing swim, or explore the beach, rock pools and sea caves.
-Alternatively, you could sit back amongst the wild flowers on the cliff top, observing the seals, birds and the breath-taking views.
+Cornwall is renowned for its bird life and sub tropical gardens, all of European and International importance.
+Martins overall aim is to give his guests a comprehensive look and immersion into what Cornwall is all about (and has been throughout its long history), through many centuries, up into the present day.
+Walking though the landscape, we often drop down to remote coves and beaches at our picnic lunchtime – where you may like to take a refreshing swim, or explore the beach, rock pools and sea caves.
+Alternatively, you could sit back amongst the wild flowers on the cliff top, observing the seals (and perhaps dolphins), birds and the breath-taking views.

-Your holiday is important to us and our goal is to make it decision free and relaxing (yet invigorating) for you.
-Included are 7 nights character Cornish accommodation, tasty cooked breakfasts, excellent evening meals, five memorable days of stunning walks, with healthy packed lunches and refreshments provided – and transport to and from the walks.
+Your holiday is important to us and our goal is to make it decision free and relaxing (yet empowering) for you.
+Included are 7 nights character Cornish accommodation, tasty cooked breakfasts, excellent evening meals (not included with B&B options), five memorable days of stunning walks guided with bonhomie by Martin, with healthy packed lunches and refreshments provided (Martin’s sandwiches and snacks are legendary!) and transport to and from the walks.
 We take care of everything for you.

 Martin’s overall aim has always been to share with you what he has found beautiful, magical and inspirational to him.
-Not only walking, but looking at and immersing ourselves in the rejuvenating nature and spirit of Cornwall, quite rightly designated an Area of Outstanding Natural Beauty.
+Not only walking, but looking at and immersing yourself in the rejuvenating nature and spirit of Cornwall, quite rightly designated an Area of Outstanding Natural Beauty.